Jones Walker Logo

 "New H-1B Fee — A Lottery System Where You Will Have To Pay a Lot of Money To Play," Jones Walker LLP Labor & Employment Client Alert

-By Mary Ellen Burggraf Jordan, Laurie M. Riley
+By Mary Ellen Burggraf Jordan

 Client Alert